3-4 oct. 2024 Villetaneuse (France)

 Jeudi 3/10

-Mireille Bousquet-MélouCombinatorics of 3-coloured quadrangulations
+Mireille Bousquet-MélouCombinatorics of 3-coloured quadrangulations (slides)

 This talk deals with the enumeration of (planar) maps equipped with a proper 3-colouring of their vertices.
 The case of triangulations is well-understood, with an algebraic generating function and bijective solutions.
 The case of general planar maps is still algebraic, but the combinatorial explanations for that are missing.
 We will focus on quadrangulations, for which algebraicity is lost.